Hague Convention of 1912 Relating to Bills of Exchange and Promissory Notes: A Comparison with Anglo-American Law, 11 Illinois Law Review 137 (1916)

 Date of Authorship for this Version

 Lorenzen, Ernest G., "Hague Convention of 1912 Relating to Bills of Exchange and Promissory Notes: A Comparison with Anglo-American Law (Part1)" (1916).
 Faculty Scholarship Series.
-Paper 4528.
+4528.